Feast (2005 film)

 Feast is a 2005 American action horror comedy film directed by John Gulager, produced by Michael Leahy, Joel Soisson, Larry Tanz and Andrew Jameson.
 It was written by Patrick Melton and Marcus Dunstan and stars Balthazar Getty, Henry Rollins, Navi Rawat, Judah Friedlander, Jenny Wade, Gulager's father Clu Gulager, Josh Zuckerman and Jason Mewes.
 The story revolves around a group of people gathered inside a local bar in Nevada, where they are suddenly attacked by a horde of monstrous creatures.

 Feast is a result of the amateur filmmaking documentary series and contest Project Greenlights third season.
 The winning team was composed of writers Dunstan and Melton and director Gulager.
 The executive producers were Ben Affleck, Matt Damon, Chris Moore (through their LivePlanet production company), Wes Craven and the Maloof family.

 The film had a limited release in the United States on September 22, 2006, and premiered at the Chicago International Film Festival on October 14, 2005.
-Upon its release, it received generally mixed to negative reviews from critics, while some highly praised the cast performances as well as the story's humor.
-It grossed only $658,000 against a production budget of $3 million.
+Upon its release, it received generally mixed reviews from critics and grossed $658,000 against a production budget of $3 million.